Sarah McAuley (bowls)

 Sarah McAuley (born 21 February 1964) is a Northern Irish international lawn bowler.

+Career

 She was born in Derry and was selected as part of the Northern Ireland team for the 2018 Commonwealth Games on the Gold Coast in Queensland.

+McAuley has won two national titles at the Irish National Bowls Championships; the singles title in 2014 and the triples in 2018, when bowling for Ewarts.